Generic Name: somatropin (rdna origin - refrigerated) (SOE-ma-TROE-pin)

 - the patient is a child who has epiphyseal closure (bone growth is complete)

 Contact your doctor or health care provider right away if any of these apply to you.

 Some medical conditions may interact with Genotropin.
 Tell your doctor or pharmacist if you have any medical conditions, especially if any of the following apply to you:

 - if you are pregnant, planning to become pregnant, or are breast-feeding

 - if you are taking any prescription or nonprescription medicine, herbal preparation, or dietary supplement

 - if you have allergies to medicines, foods, or other substances

-- if you are allergic to a preservative called m-cresol
+- if you are allergic to glycerin, benzyl alcohol, or m-cresol

 - if you have a history of diabetes or high blood sugar levels, or if a member of your family has had diabetes